TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

    py -3.10 TemporalPromptEngine.py
    ```

+1. **Enter API Key in the Application**:
+   - Paste your HuggingFace API key when prompted during the setup of the Temporal Prompt Engine.
+   - You only will need to enter this one time within a setup engine environment.
+You can simply close this popup in subsequent uses.

 3. **Enter Your Scene Concept**:

-   Input your creative idea or scene description (up to 450 characters).
+   Input your creative idea or scene description (up to 400 characters).

    **Examples**:
    - **Ancient Perspectives**: